aratare-jp/kirke/README.md

 }
 ```

-A task with an empty `:input` is a ***producer*** task, whose data is either generated or retrieved from somewhere else.
+A task with an empty `:input` is a **_producer_** task, whose data is either generated or retrieved from somewhere else, e.g. web endpoints.

 Input can also be attached with [triggers](#trigger) which can perform various things upon receiving input data.
-One of
-which is the well-known and much-needed data validation.
+One of which is the well-known and much-needed data validation.

 Now that we have the data, we need to perform some logic on it.